 The exact schedule will depend on the nature of the practical work undertaken during the course.
-Students should plan to spend five hours on practical work and organized study in the faculty' supervisor's laboratory and regular meetings with the faculty supervisor.
+Students should plan to spend five hours per week on independent and directed study and meeting with the faculty supervisor.
 During the first week of the course, the faculty supervisor will submit a brief description of the research project to the Head of the Department of Biology for approval (see Appendix I).